 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Those younger X-Men will probably get so excited about it that they’ll throw an anachronistic party.

 David joined me on It’s Good, Except It Sucks for a suitably epic three-part chat about Agents Of S.H.I.E.L.D.; you can find part one here, part two here and part three here.
 David also joined me to chat about Black Widow here, Moon Knight here, Spider-Man: Into The Spider-Verse here, and Nick Fury – Agent OF S.H.I.E.L.D. here.
-There’s more on the X-Men franchise with Gabby Hutchinson Crouch on X-Men: X2 here, Mic Wright on Logan here, Emma Burnell on Deadpool here and Phil Catterall on Deadpool 2 here, while Mic joined me for a chat about the Christmas Special of the X-Men animated series here.
+David also stood in as host for a chat with me about The Guardians Of The Galaxy Holiday Special here, There’s more on the X-Men franchise with Gabby Hutchinson Crouch on X-Men: X2 here, Mic Wright on Logan here, Emma Burnell on Deadpool here and Phil Catterall on Deadpool 2 here, while Mic joined me for a chat about the Christmas Special of the X-Men animated series here.

 David has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about Earthworm Jim, Torin’s Passage, Bandslam, City Bomber, Little Clowns Of Happytown, Sonic Mountain Quest and Real Robots here and Have I Got Unbroadcastable News For You, Stranger In This Town by Richie Sambora, 28 Acts In 28 Minutes, Billy Connolly’s World Tour Of Australia, Sega Game Gear, Grand Theft Auto Vice City Official Soundtrack Box Set, Police Squad!, Bart Simpson’s Guide To Life and Duck Tales The Movie – Treasure Of The Lost Lamp here